yochaigal/cairn/wip/2e/how-does-variable-difficulty-work.md

 **Lucius**: _"Yes, I understand.
 But it isn't quite dark yet, is it?
 The Sun is only just setting.
 May I please enter?
 I'd happily start sharing my newfound wealth with you two first, if you catch my drift.
 Perhaps I could bring you each a well-earned beer?
 To show my appreciation, of course._"

-**Warden** _"The two men again exchange a look.
-This time the other man replies, replies with a smirk.
+**Warden**: _"The two men again exchange a look.
+This time the other man replies, smirking.
 'Well... perhaps this once.
 The Sun hasn't truly set just yet.
 And we are quite thirsty, after all.'"_

 > The Warden made a ruling based on what was known about these men: they were simple village guards, they'd been working a long day, and they loved beer.
 Perhaps with another character this wouldn't have worked, but Lucius is a Mountebank and his capacity for winning the confidence of his targets has been well established.
 For him, the risk is minimal, so the guards let him in.